Asnivor/MedLaunch-www/pages/04.changelog/default.md

 * (BugFix) Handle exception that is generated when MedLaunch is set to remember the mednafen windows position but medlaunch doesnt start correctly
 * (BugFix) Enable SNES games to be launched (removed problem unneeded commands - snes.input.port3-port8)
 * (Feature) Implemented mednafen historical compatibility.
 MedLaunch will now work with the latest version of mednafen back to v0.9.39
+* (Feature) Game controls can now be configured from within MedLaunch under the 'Controls' tab.
+This attempts to mirror the way mednafen configures devices (xinput for compatible devices, directinput for keyboard and other gamepads/joysticks).
+This is currently experimental and any bugs should be reported

 ##### [0.4.4.0](http://medlaunch.asnitech.co.uk/releases/0-4-4-0)
 ###### 2017-02-26